ssbmars/BBN3-netcode/README.md

 For those curious, this is a non-exhaustive list of benefits that Tango will have over this old project.
 • Cross-platform, currently runs on Windows and Mac, has fewer hurdles for supporting additional platforms.
-• Easier setup, no prerequisite installations required.
-It's a much smaller download.
+• Easier setup with just one installer and a built-in setup guide, no prerequisite installations required.
 • The frontend is lightweight and significantly faster.
 • You get to directly run a real exe file to launch Tango instead of running a .bat file.
 Tango also doesn't have a "Lua Console" window that needs to remain open in order for the netcode to work.
 • The Tango client supports automatic updates.